Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 These days our prehistoric feathered friends do not need to worry about such survival pressures of the wild.
 They get a comfortable life in a barn with ample space to roam around.
 So how does a chicken’s incredible color vision serve them now?

 • Mate selection – the spectrums of colors that we can’t visibly see are visible between chickens as distinctive marks on their face and feathers.
-Male chickens will display vibrant and fluorescent colors on their combs and feather to display their physical fitness to potential mates.
+Male chickens will display vibrant and fluorescent colors on their combs and feathers to display their physical fitness to potential mates.

 • Identification – a chicken’s great color vision also allows them to see coloration in feathers much deeper than their surface colors.
 This vision helps them identify the subtle differences between individuals and recognize their chicks and members of their flock vs. stranger chickens.